 OLIO’s mission is extraordinarily ambitious and utterly essential.
 It’s no secret that change isn’t happening fast enough.
 Commercial greenwashing and sustainability lip service are not helping.
 Society needs leadership.
 OLIO is a true pioneer in demonstrating how for-profit brands can authentically engage with the existential challenge of our times.
 Our vision is to build a brand of both scale and meaning — for OLIO to be at the forefront of a movement to retrain our modern impulse to buy and throw away.

 I am always looking for ways to live more sustainably.
 I grow my own vegetables and avoid waste by not buying things I don’t need (tip of the day: make a shopping list before you go to the supermarket).
 The amazing thing about working at OLIO is that I am now making it easier for people all over the world to reduce waste in their lives too.

 I’m originally from South Africa, where food waste is not a big problem, specifically due to the extreme poverty levels.
 Someone would gladly to take any spare food you may have.
 I was shocked to see the levels of food waste in the UK and I never realised the scale of the problem.
 Our world has enough food, we just need to distribute it in a better way.

 My environmentalism & social conscience originally grew out of a concern for animal welfare.
 As I learned more about diet, waste, economics, my interest broadened.
-Today I try to live as sustainably as possible; we grow our own food, have solar panels, raise our own animals, and dream of switching from a hybrid to a fully electric car in the future.
+Today I try to live as sustainably as possible; I’m a solar panel owning, electric car driving, vegan.
+I didn’t set out to be this way, but here I am ?

 During my studies in Germany, I was part of a nationwide network of people who stood up to food waste by sharing food.
 Surprised something similar didn’t exist in London at the time, I was extremely happy to discover the arrival of OLIO in early 2015.